dikxarper/parser-scrapy-mongodb/README.md

 # MongoDB & Scrapy Demonstration

-This project was created at the Advanced Databases (NoSQL) at Astana IT University.
+This project was created for Advanced Databases (NoSQL) course at Astana IT University.

 ## Get started